OWASP/raider/docs/api/user/flows.rst

 authentication (MFA)>` was enabled and the ``multi_factor`` :term:`stage` needs to run next.
 Otherwise, try to log in again.
 Here the password is asked from the user by a :class:`Prompt <raider.plugins.Prompt>`.

-Also define the regular Flow named ``get_nickname`` to extract the username of the logged in user.
-This request doesn't affect the authentication state which is why Flow is used instead of AuthFlow.

 .. code-block:: hylang